 CLT represents an inexpensive, flexible and time-saving substitute to conventional construction materials such as concrete, steel and masonry.
 This is a result of the prefabrication of CLT according to the desired dimensions and shapes that reduces on-site waste, as well as saves installation time.
 Moreover, it represents an environment-friendly and sustainable building material as it is made of wood.
 CLT panels also help in reducing the amount of carbon dioxide present in the environment by trapping more than 1500 kg of CO2 per ton.
 The manufacturing and transportation of CLT also produce lesser pollution as compared to conventional building materials.
 One of the significant factors that have facilitated the demand for CLT in the European region is the green building movement, which requires constructors to use sustainable and eco-friendly construction materials.
 Amendments in the International Building Code 2015, allowing the use of CLT for the large building, has also helped in expanding the market.
 Enhanced marketing and increasing awareness about the advantages of CLT, along with improved distribution channels, represent some of the other growth-inducing factors.
-Looking forward, IMARC Group further expects the European cross-laminated timber market to grow moderately during the next five years.
+Looking forward, IMARC Group expects the European cross-laminated timber market to exhibit strong growth during the forecast period (2021-2026).

 Breakup by Application:

 At present, the residential sector represents the largest segment, holding the majority of the total market share.

 Custom CLT currently represents the most popular type, accounting for the dominant share.

 Breakup by Element Type:

 Amongst these, wall panels account for nearly half of the total market share.